Why Cholesterol Matters for Women

 Cholesterol is a natural component in everyone’s blood.
 However, when you have too much of this fatty substance, it’s considered hyperlipidemia, hypercholesterolemia or high blood cholesterol—a major risk factor for heart attack, heart disease and stroke.
 About 71 million Americans have high cholesterol.

 A standard lipid blood test usually measures the concentration of total cholesterol, HDL cholesterol, and triglycerides levels.
-The LDL-cholesterol level is typically estimated from these numbers using a well-established formula.
+The LDL-cholesterol level is typically estimated from these numbers using a well-established formula that has been more recently revised and improved by researchers at Johns Hopkins.

 So what are your target numbers?
-According to Michos, an ideal LDL cholesterol level should be less than 100 mg/dl, and a woman’s HDL cholesterol level ideally should be greater than 50 mg/dl.
+According to Michos, an ideal LDL cholesterol level should be less than 70 mg/dl, and a woman’s HDL cholesterol level ideally should be close to 50 mg/dl.
 Triglycerides should be less than 150 mg/dl.
-As Michos notes, total cholesterol levels less than 200 mg/dl are best.
+As Michos notes, total cholesterol levels well below 200 mg/dl are best.

 Why Cholesterol Affects Women Differently